 Problem-solving teams are challenged to do for music what the pocket calculator has done for mathematics, specifically to build a machine to play one or two recorders.

-Problem-solving teams are given three hours to set their sights on a rather unusual target.
+Teams from YARSLEY TECHNICAL CENTRE, BRITISH TELECOM and DATAC are given just three hours to set their sights on a rather unusual target.

 Problem-solving teams have a narrow ledge, a chasm with a raging torrent below, and no bridge - how to get across?